Our PhilosophyThe right support makes all the difference.

 The Right Resources

-Our goal is to attend to your child on multiple levels: emotional, behavioral, educational and psychological.
-From the low student-to-teacher ratio, to the multi-sensory curriculum, to the structure of the school day, every aspect of The Burkard School is geared toward your child’s success.
-Clear visual charts coupled with liberal frontloading and prompting help the students understand what’s coming next in the classroom.
-Movement breaks and outdoor learning are an integral part of the curriculum, and strategies for various sensory diets are used throughout the day.
+We know that learning does not happen unless a student can trust the adults around her.
+Our first order of business is to establish a meaningful connection with each of our students.
+We do that by being in tune to each child’s emotional, behavioral, educational and psychological needs.
+From the low student-to-teacher ratio, to the multi-sensory curriculum, to the structure of the school day, every aspect of The Burkard School is geared toward our students’ success.
+Clear visual charts coupled with liberal front-loading and prompting help the students understand what’s coming next in the classroom.
+Students are given ample opportunities for movement and calm-corner breaks.
+Strategies for various sensory diets are used throughout the day.
 A highly-trained educator and behavioral specialist instruct each classroom, ensuring that academics can be taught effectively and that social-emotional learning is happening when it’s needed most – in the moment.
 Additionally, we know that children learn best when they’re having fun!
-We aim to help children learn to love school in a bright, colorful and hands-on environment.
+Hands-on, experiential learning keeps the students engaged and loving school.

 At The Burkard School, each child feels welcomed, understood, supported, and capable.
 We believe in strong collaboration between teachers, parents, and specialists, and provide a Personalized Plan for each student that incorporates input from each valued member of the child’s team.